algirdassukys/event-specialization/README.md

 The program generates .zip files with ontology individuals to be imported into the appropriate repositories using the GraphDB Workbench tool.
 The generation program allows to choose how many instances to generate.
 To avoid very large files, the generated data is segmented by placing at most 100,000 individuals of talking class in a single .zip file.

-Example of running the program when 5,000 instances are generated for an R1 repository kind:
+Example of running the program when 5,000 instances are generated for an R1 specialization strategy:

 ```bash
 java -jar ont-expt.jar generate R1 5000